 If we have ambition for air dropping vehicles then weight considerations will be influenced by the capacity of the Medium Stressed Platform successor, likely the Type V from Airlift Technologies, this limit being about 19 tonnes.
 Making a vehicle compatible with the 463L pallet system would constrain the vehicle to just under 2.4m

 Road; there are two options, self deploy or catch a lift.
-Self deploying significant distance for tracked vehicles is fuel intensive, causes a great deal of track wear and therefore they tend to be carried to the area of operation on a low loader.
+Self-deploying significant distance for tracked vehicles is fuel-intensive, causes a great deal of track wear and therefore they tend to be carried to the area of operation on a low loader.
 Wheeled vehicles can self deploy much greater distances although segmented band tracks on light and medium weight vehicles can reduce the impact somewhat.

-A lighter vehicle, like CVR(T) can be easily transported on more or less any truck, civilian or army.
+A lighter vehicle, like CVR(T), can be easily transported on more or less any truck, civilian or army.
 A simple jib can lift it onto the truck bed and move it long distances, even though CVR(T) can move quite effectively on road.
 DROPS have also been used quite often for deploying small vehicles including CVR(T), the Balkans especially made use of this method.

 DROPS and CVR(T) in action

-One of the implications of replacing CVR(T), which can move forward under its own steam or on the back of any truck, with the 30 tonne plus ASCOD SV is that road moves forward will not be possible with anything but one of the 96 Heavy Equipment Transporters and specialist trailers.
-If we are only buying a handful this might not be so bad but given the numbers envisaged, unless we significantly increase the HET and trailer numbers in the PFI then we might have difficulty assembling a sufficiently strong force in reasonable time, this could lead to vulnerabilities as speed of deployment to a forward area is reduced.
+One of the implications of replacing CVR(T), which can move forward under its own steam or on the back of any truck, with the 30 tonnes plus ASCOD SV is that road moves forward will not be possible with anything but one of the 96 Heavy Equipment Transporters and specialist trailers.
+If we are only buying a handful this might not be so bad but given the numbers envisaged, unless we significantly increase the HET and trailer numbers in the PFI then we might have difficulty assembling a sufficiently strong force in a reasonable time, this could lead to vulnerabilities as the speed of deployment to a forward area is reduced.

 Freedom of movement on the battlefield is critical to effectiveness.
 Although absolute weight is often less important than ground pressure it is still important, especially for bridges and road surfaces.

-The NATO standard means of defining the ability of a surface to bear particular weights is called the Military Load Classification (MLC) system and common break points are 30 and 70 tonnes, we use Class 30 and Class 70 trackway for example.
-If we use heavier vehicles then not only do we deny ourselves freedom of movement, channelled by road and bridge load bearing capacity but we also increase demand for combat engineering support and once the weight goes over 30 tonnes, Class 30 trackwaybecomes too weak and above 35 tonnes the Air Portable Ferry Bridge also disappears from the menu.
+The NATO standard means of defining the ability of a surface to bear particular weights is called the Military Load Classification (MLC) system and common breakpoints are 30 and 70 tonnes, we use Class 30 and Class 70 trackway for example.
+If we use heavier vehicles then not only do we deny ourselves freedom of movement, channelled by road and bridge load-bearing capacity but we also increase demand for combat engineering support and once the weight goes over 30 tonnes, Class 30 trackway becomes too weak and above 35 tonnes the Air Portable Ferry Bridge also disappears from the menu.